btmorr/leifdb/README.md

 Aside from the Raft papers themselves, here are some related resources:
 - [The Secret Lives of Data]
-- [Eli Bendersky's blog post] [which I'm explicitly not reading until after I get an initial version of my own done so that I can muddle along and figure things out the hard way, but leaving this note here for later / for others' benefit]
+- [Eli Bendersky's blog post]
 - A [talk on Raft] from the [Consul] team
+- [Jay Kreps' article on Logs]
+- [Distributed systems for fun and profit]

 [Raft]: https://raft.github.io/
 [short Raft paper]: https://www.usenix.org/system/files/conference/atc14/atc14-paper-ongaro.pdf